jinglejangle/unicornhathd-analog-clock/README.md

 # Bonus
   UnicornhatMini analog clock, with buttons for modes.
-  At touch of a button, can displays digital clock, and reads last line of a log file (pihole for example) , or blank the hat.
+  At the touch of a button, it can display a scrolling digital rainbow clock, or read last line of a log file (pihole for example) , or blank the hat if you need it dark.
-  The codes a mess though, I might refactor it at some point.